By Euro Weekly News Media • 17 February 2011 • 10:46

 Meanwhile, others have been preparing their campaign material in several languages and holding meetings with foreign residents to explain the voting procedures.

-To vote, foreigners from qualifying countries have to prove that they have lived in
+To vote, foreigners from qualifying countries have to prove that they have lived in Spain legally and continuously for the past five years.

 They must have a valid resident’s permit or certificate, their ‘certificado de empadronamiento’, and have registered on the electoral census.